-- E. Where the building is set back twenty-five (25) feet or more from the front lot line, only one Free Standing permanent Sign, with a total area of all faces of not more than forty (40) square feet, may be erected; such Sign shall not exceed twenty (20) feet in height.
-No such Free Standing Sign shall encroach on any required setback. - F. Awning and canopy lettering. - (1) Lettering and graphics on awnings and canopies shall count towards the Sign area allowance per building, except the street name and number. - (2) Awning lettering may contain names, numbers and graphics limited to the business or building name upon which the awning is located. - (3) Lettering may be placed on the front and/or side vertical band of the awnings, but not on the slope or side triangles, if any. - G. All other Signs are prohibited unless exempt under Section § 104-8.
+- H. Awning and canopy lettering. - (1) Lettering and graphics on awnings and canopies shall count towards the Sign area allowance per building, except the street name and number. - (2) Awning lettering may contain names, numbers and graphics limited to the business or building name upon which the awning is located. - (3) Lettering may be placed on the front and/or side vertical band of the awnings, but not on the slope or side triangles, if any. - H. All other Signs are prohibited unless exempt under Section § 104-8.